vxco/PHASe/README.md

 PHASe is an open source tool for measuring particle heights in imaged capillary systems.

-> [!WARNING]
+> [!INFO]
-> This software is currently being developed for macOS and Windows using different platforms could result in unexpected results.
+> This software has been verified to work with MacOS, Windows and all major Linux distributions.
 ---

 Created by Alfa Ozaltin @ VX Software // MMXXIV